felixadams/learning_playground/gene_expresssion_ML/README.md

 ## Features

 ### Data availability:
-The data we use comes form teh following link: https://sbcb.inf.ufrgs.br/cumida
+The data we use comes from the following link: https://sbcb.inf.ufrgs.br/cumida

 ### File Upload:
 Upload a CSV dataset for model training and testing.